antalike/MemOS-Docs/content/en/overview/quick_start/overview.md

 import requests
 import json

+# Replace with your MemOS API Key
 os.environ["MEMOS_API_KEY"] = "YOUR_API_KEY"
 os.environ["MEMOS_BASE_URL"] = "https://memos.memtensor.cn/api/openmem/v1"

 data = {
   "messages": [
-    {"role": "user", "content": "I want to travel during summer vacation, can you recommend something?"}, {"role": "assistant", "content": "Sure!
-Are you traveling alone or with family/friends?"}, {"role": "user", "content": "Of course I’m bringing my kid, our family always travels together."}, {"role": "assistant", "content": "Got it, so you’re traveling with your children as a family, right?"}, {"role": "user", "content": "Yes, with both kids and elderly, we usually travel as a whole family."}, {"role": "assistant", "content": "Understood, I’ll recommend destinations suitable for family trips."}
+    {"role": "user", "content": "I’ve planned to travel to Guangzhou this summer.
+What chain hotels are available for accommodation?"}, {"role": "assistant", "content": "You can consider options like 7 Days Inn, All Seasons, Hilton, etc."}, {"role": "user", "content": "I’ll choose 7 Days Inn."}, {"role": "assistant", "content": "Alright, feel free to ask me if you have any other questions."}
   ],
   "user_id": "memos_user_123",
   "conversation_id": "0610"